 The second part of this strategy involves making it easy for people who don’t want email updates from you (or any other companies) to opt out as well as making sure that everyone has an option for how often they receive messages from you (daily? weekly? monthly?).
 Finally, don’t spam people on social media or send unsolicited emails!

-Your first email to the new subscribers should be a welcome email, informing them of what they'll receive from you in the future.
-This is especially important if you're using Mailchimp or another service that allows for automatic follow-up emails.
+Your first email to the new subscribers should be welcome, informing them of what they’ll receive from you in the future.
+This is especially important if you’re using Mailchimp or another service that allows for automatic follow-up emails.
 The second email could be a thank you note, thanking them for their interest in your product/service and giving them more information about it.

 Build your mailing list into the fabric of your site and social media activities.